ceceliacreates/ionitron-game/README.md

 - Uses Ionic components for tabbed layout, buttons, lists, icons, and selects
 - Ionic Vue app is responsive using Flexbox
+- Phaser game is responsive using the `Phaser.Scale.RESIZE` mode.
+This means that the game will resize to fit the parent container, potentially altering the aspect ratio.
-- Phaser game is responsive using dynamic scaling based on screen size.
-This could likely be further optimized with more math.
+  - Because I am using `RESIZE`, my Phaser game dynamically scales game objects based on the screen size.
+This may not be the best option for some games.
+  - An alternative is to use `Phaser.Scale.FIT`, which will always ensure the game has the same aspect ratio and fits inside the parent container.
+This may result in black bars around the game to fill out the screen.
+- The scale configuration takes into account the `devicePixelRatio` to ensure quality rendering on high-DPI (Retina) displays.

 #### Selective Scene Inclusion